bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 Note that a connection between roles in this process does not necessarily indicate that a specific protocol message is sent across the wire between the components fulfilling the roles in question, or that a particular step is required every time.
+For example, for an RC interested in only getting subject information directly, and not calling an RS, all steps involving the RS below do not apply.

-In some circumstances, the information needed at a given stage is communicated out-of-band or is pre-configured between the components or entities performing the roles.
+In some circumstances,
+the information needed at a given stage is communicated out-of-band or is pre-configured between the components or entities performing the roles.
 For example, one entity can fulfil multiple roles, and so